 Pressure-treated wood is a popular choice for outdoor projects because it is durable and resistant to insects and rot.
 It is also easier to maintain than untreated wood.

 However, composite materials are another alternative that is worth considering.
 Composite materials require even less maintenance and are more durable and long-lasting.
-Before beginning your next outdoor project, learn about the different types of composite materials used for porch flooring by clicking here.
+Before beginning your next outdoor project, learn about the different types of composite materials used for porch flooring by clicking here by getting in touch with All Pro Decks & Patios Call (210) 953-6480 or schedule an appointment online.